Knowledge BaseHow to improve your business model using canvas insights

 • "Our main channel is word of mouth."
 How many new customers came that way last month?

 Sketch a quick BMC for two or three competitors.
 Where do their models differ from yours?
-Understanding their model helps you identify where you are differentiated and where you are not.

-Step 5: Explore model innovations
+Step 5: Explore Model Innovations

 • Could you shift from one-time sales to a subscription?